-For detailed information about our camps, including Grace Art Camp activities and schedules, click here.
+For detailed information about our camps, including Camp activities and schedules, click here.

 The Grace Art Camp celebrated the ART and Culture of Mexico.
 The image features talavera tiles from Mexico.
-UNESCO (The United Nations Educational, Scientific and Cultural Organization) declared the Mexican and Spanish pottery style know as talavera an intangible cultural heritage.
+UNESCO (The United Nations Educational, Scientific and Cultural Organization) declared the Mexican and Spanish pottery style know as talavera an intangible cultural heritage in late 2019.
 Tourism Secretary Fabiana Briseño Suárez from the Mexican State of Puebla, said the centuries-old tradition begun in Spain and includes Islamic, Egyptian, Persian, Moroccan and Spanish influences, all of which integrated with the history and art in Mexico after being brought to Mexico during the Spanish conquest.

 UNESCO said that although some of the techniques employed to make talavera have [been modernized], such as the use of electric potter’s wheels, the processes of production, decoration and glazing are still artisanal and identical to those practiced in the 16th century.